-Hauling fees were higher than expected in the first quarter, as FOG hauling revenues exceeded expectations.
-Second quarter revenues have returned to anticipated and historic levels.
+Hauling fees were higher than expected in the first half of the year, as FOG hauling revenues exceeded expectations.
+Third quarter saw revenues were below expectations as FOG revenues decreased due to increased deliveries.
+Fourth quarter rebounded back to expectations, mostly due to increases in septage hauling.